Views Navigation

 The Music of the West Village from Dylan to Springsteen and Beyond, Walking Tour

-11 West 4th Street at Mercer Street 11 West 4th Street at Mercer Street, New York, NY, United States
+1 West 4th Street at the corner of Mercer and W 4th Street 1 West 4th Street, New York, NY, United States

 Visit the venues and hear the stories of Bob Dylan and Bruce Springsteen, two of the most prolific and popular artists of our times.
 Explore the sites of the dimly lit Greenwich Village clubs, such as The Gaslight Café and Gerde’s Folk City, from where they started out.